Springfield, Virginia: Geography

 The following are total area, water area, and land area statistics (in square miles) for the four Springfield zip codes:

 History

+19th century

-A saw and grist mill was constructed in the vicinity of what is today Springfield between 1796 and 1800.
+A saw and grist mill was constructed in the vicinity of present-day Springfield between 1796 and 1800.
 Owned by James Keene, it gave its name to today's Old Keene Mill Road.
 The mill served farms in the area for around sixty years before its discontinuation when William H. Keene was convicted and imprisoned for the 1855 murder of Lewis Quincy Hall.
 Nothing remains of it today save for two mill races.